Lüeyang County

 Lueyang County, or Lüeyang County (略阳县 (略陽縣, Lüèyáng Xiàn)), is a county of Hanzhong, in the southwest of Shaanxi province, China, bordering Gansu province to the north and west and located on the upper reaches of the Jialing River.
 It was first founded in 111 BC.
 As a result of the 2008 Sichuan earthquake, 95% of buildings in the county seat were damaged.
 In August 2020, the county seat was flooded by the Jialing River.

 Economy

 Formerly home to heavy industry, nowadays the local economy lags behind the rest of Shaanxi province.
 In 2014, 41% of the population lived in absolute poverty.
 Lueyang is an important agricultural base for Eucommia tree, walnuts, black mushroom and Shiitake.

 Administrative divisions

-As 2019, Lueyang County is divided to 2 subdistricts and 15 towns.
+As of 2019, Lueyang County is divided to 2 subdistricts and 15 towns.